bantonow/oblique-strategies/README.md

-# oblique-strategies

-Shell script to print a random card from Oblique Strategies by Brian Eno and Peter Schmidt.
+Shell script to print a random card from Oblique Strategies by Brian Eno and Peter Schmidt
 ====================

-In order to add this script to your shell, you must put this directory in your ~/bin directory, and add the following line to your ~/.bashrc or ~/.zshrc file.
+In order to add this script to your shell, put this directory in your ~/bin directory, and add the following line to your ~/.bashrc or ~/.zshrc file.

 ```
 export PATH="$HOME/bin/oblique_strategies:$PATH"